skypilot-org/skypilot/docs/source/reference/tpu.rst

-**You can also find more useful examples for serving LLMs on TPUs in the `SkyPilot repo <https://github.com/skypilot-org/skypilot/tree/master/examples/tpu/v6e>`_.**
+**You can also find more useful examples for serving LLMs on TPUs in ** `SkyPilot repo <https://github.com/skypilot-org/skypilot/tree/master/examples/tpu/v6e>`_.

 TPU Nodes (Legacy)
 ------------------